ovh/docs/pages/manage_and_operate/kms/quick-start/guide.pl-pl.md

 ![swagger](images/swagger.png){.thumbnail}

-You will land on the non-authenticated version of the Swagger UI, that is meant for API documentation purpose.
+You will land on the non-authenticated version of the Swagger UI, that is meant for API documentation purposes.
 If you want to use the Swagger UI to make requests on your own KMS, you will need to switch to the authenticated version, whose link is in the description section:

 ![public-swagger-ui](images/public-swagger-ui.png){.thumbnail}